Concussion Circuit Program

 Periods of physical and cognitive rest are integrated in between these stations to provide patients ample time to recover from stimulation.
 Each session will last 2 hours and participants are required to attend 1x a week for 16 weeks for a total of 16 sessions.
 They are also given a homework component to follow through on the days between sessions.

-The program is headed by Physiotherapists in coordination with Occupational Therapists, Kinesiologists, and Rehabilitation assistants.
+Our accident rehabilitation in Ottawa is headed by Physiotherapists in coordination with Occupational Therapists, Kinesiologists, and Rehabilitation assistants.

 1 McCrory P, Meeuwisse WH, Aubry M, et al. Consensus statement on concussion in sport: the 4th International Conference on Concussion in Sport held in Zurich, November 2012.
 Br J Sports Med 2013; 47: 250–258.